good-repository/react-monitoring/README.md

 - Plug-and-play logger interface (`Logger`, `LogEntry`)
 - Use with Datadog, Sentry, or your own backend
-- Log errors from React, API calls, or anywhere
+- Log errors from React, API calls, or anywhere in your app
 - Works with React, Redux Sagas, microfrontends, and more
 - No global singletons: inject logger per usage
 - Add custom context (user, environment, microfrontend info)